jqnap/Twitter-Occupation-Prediction/README.md

 ## Contact
-Please contact `jiaqi.pan1019@gmail.com` if you have any question.
+Please contact `jiaqi.pan1019@gmail.com` or `rishabhbhardwaj15@gmail.com` if you have any questions.